|

 · Raise the hook to the fully raised position.

-Step 5: Upon completion of the inspection certify that the inspection was completed on the “Wire Rope Inspection Record” located near the crane (generally at the electrical disconnect).
-Report any unusual observations to the MHSR.
+Step 5: Upon completion of the monthly inspection, certify that it was completed on the “Wire Rope Inspection Record” located near the crane (generally at the electrical disconnect).
+Report any unusual observations to the MHM.

 BUILDING - ROOM |